1985wasagoodyear/SecurityTopics/README.md

 * Symmetric Encryption (AES, SHA, etc)
 * Asymmetric Encryption (RSA and others)

-* data can be encrypted/decrypted to/from disk, and the key(s) can be kept in the Keychain.
+Data can be encrypted/decrypted to/from disk, and the key(s) can be kept in the Keychain.

-* (this part in `EncryptionSample` isn't-quite working, yet)
+(this part in `EncryptionSample` isn't-quite working, yet)

 ## 2. Keychain